jina-ai/jina/docs/fundamentals/executor/executor-reload.md

 I am coming from the first version of MyExecutor
 ```

-Then we can edit the executor file and save the changes:
+Then we can edit `my_executor.py` and save the changes:

 ```python
 from jina import Executor, requests